library(mlr3)

 learners$classif.xgboost$param_set$values$nrounds <- 100

-* Feature Types: logical, integer, numeric, character, factor, ordered
+• Feature Types: logical, integer, numeric, character, factor, and ordered

 $classif.log_reg

-* Feature Types: logical, integer, numeric, character, factor, ordered
+• Feature Types: logical, integer, numeric, character, factor, and ordered

 $classif.xgboost